 If you want to get something playing quickly, it's much easier to ask Alexa for a specific song or radio station rather than having to open an app, find the search bar, type in your choice, find you've not typed it in correctly, type it again... and so on.

 Getting set up with audio services is very simple thanks to the fact that they're built in, rather than requiring you to seek out any third-party skills.
+With Alexa's new Song ID feature, too, you'll now be able to hear what track is coming up, instead of blindly being led through tracks you don't recognize – while you can ask Alexa to alter the level of bass, mid-range or treble on its audio output without any additional skills.

 If you want to use a music playing service other than Amazon Music you'll need to sign into it using your login details, and then set it as your default.
 To do this from the Alexa app on your phone, head to Settings, scroll down to Music and Media and then select your chosen music service.